 Coal.
 It permeates everything in Northern China.
 The line dried sheets smell of it.
 The winter air is unbreathable because of it, and for me it is the essence of industrial China.
 It is an environmental reminder of the Great Leap Forward and a consequence of China achieving its long held dream of becoming an industrial powerhouse.
 In my work, which revolves around the interstices of myth, memory, history and nostalgia, I have begun to explore coal and its position in Chinese daily life.
 In tandem, I have adopted a folk hero from China's turbulant 1960's, Lei Feng, as the vehicle to examine contemporary China's complicated relationship with its recent past, and explore my observations and feelings about the Red China of my youth in the '60s and '70s and the China that I am experiencing today.

-time lapse video created and produced by Lee Seung Jae
+time lapse video produced by Lee Seung Jae